dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 <span class='bfit facility-name'>BFit</span> is <span id='bfit-traffic-text'></span>.

 > These live estimates are based on 1) time of day, and 2) day of week.
-> Take a look at the legends above to better understand the scale.

 <br>